-Vocational Education Exchange is our new online magazine for teachers and leaders in vocational education and skills.
+Vocational Education Exchange is our online magazine for teachers and leaders in vocational education and skills.

 The monthly magazine provides a dedicated space for practitioners and skills leaders from the UK and overseas to share experience and good practice.
 By discussing hot topics and sharing approaches from around the world, we aim to support innovation and international collaboration.

-The magazine has initially been launched in the six countries of the Western Balkans, with plans to roll it out more widely over the next year, giving it a global reach.
+The magazine was initially launched in the six countries of the Western Balkans and recently in Azerbaijan and Kazakhstan, with plans to roll it out more widely over the next year, giving it a global reach.

 Access a copy of the latest edition in English, and the local languages, on our country websites: Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro and Serbia.